DiegoGBassani/SEEDNet/README.md

 B. Estimation of the 15 indicators for the most recent georeferenced DHS survey available for any country.
 It reproduces the results found in the library presented with this paper.

-The processed files are available on Borealis: ([Add url](https://borealisdata.ca/dataverse/SEEDNet))
+The processed files are available on Borealis: ([https://borealisdata.ca/dataverse/SEEDNet](https://borealisdata.ca/dataverse/SEEDNet))

 ## A. For replication of the manuscript estimates and technical validation: